alireza-aghelan/image-and-text-classification/README.md

 # image-and-text-classification
-In this project, we train a text classifier for captions and an image classifier for images to classify them. the dataset we have contains a number of images. for each image, there is a text file with the same name that describes the corresponding image in 5 sentences.
+In this project, we train a text classifier for captions and an image classifier for images.

-It should be noted that the label of each file is the name of the folder in which it is placed.
+the dataset we have contains a number of images. for each image, there is a text file with the same name that describes the corresponding image in 5 sentences. it should be noted that the label of each file is the name of the folder in which it is placed.

 Our dataset has a total of 19 categories, and for each category, 28 images are placed in the most folder to train our model with, and 20 images are in the test folder with which we evaluate the performance of our final model.